 Here at Estate Diamond Jewelry, we’re excited to show you our unique collection of 6 carat diamond engagement rings.
 Our craftsmen have been producing these stunning rings for over 35 years.
 We also have a collection of vintage six carat rings.

-We understand that looking for a 6 carat engagement ring is a huge investment which is why we want to give you top advice for choosing your ring.
+We understand that looking for 6 carat engagement rings is a huge investment which is why we want to give you top advice for choosing your ring.

 - How Big Is a 6 Carat Diamond?

-- Shop for 6 Carat Diamond Engagement Rings
+- Shop 6 Carat Diamond Engagement Rings (View Collection)

 - How Much Does a 6 Carat Diamond Ring Cost?